Other Courses and Paths

 Physical Education 10 - 20 (3 to 5 credits).
 This course encourages the development of body management, coordination, and control through a variety of activities.
 A variety is essential in order to get the most out of a self-directed Physical Education program.
 Physical Education 10 is a compulsory course to meet graduation requirements.

 Career & Life Management (3 credits, Print or Online) is designed to assist students to plan for their future and to succeed on their own.
-Topics covered: self- management, personal goals, coping with stress, peer pressure, human sexuality, career planning, job interviews, consumer awareness, home and family.
+Topics covered: self- management, personal goals, coping with stress, peer pressure, career planning, job interviews, consumer awareness, home and family.
 This course is compulsory to meet graduation requirements.
-(Print & Online)

-Learning Strategies 15-25-35 (5 credits, Print or Online) gives students a chance to develop their understanding of themselves as learners: organization and management of time and resources, the learning process, assessment and evaluation, and self-advocacy.
+Learning Strategies 15 (3 credits) - 25 (3 credits) -35 (5 credits, Print or Online) gives students a chance to develop their understanding of themselves as learners: organization and management of time and resources, the learning process, assessment and evaluation, and self-advocacy.
+Prerequisites: Need to be completed in order.

-Reading 15 (5 credits, Print) - Students hone their reading skills through an exploration of comprehension skills.
+Reading 15 & 25 (5 credits, Print) - Hone your reading skills through an exploration of reading habits, writing processes, oral communication, and thinking skills.

 Personal Psychology 20 (3 credits, Print) introduces students to the science of the brain and the various branches of psychology, personality development and perception.